Born: October 05, 1975

 For her role in Sense and Sensibility (1995), she earned her first Oscar nomination.
 With her starring role in the blockbuster Titanic, she earned a second Oscar nomination, a third for her work in Iris (2001), a fourth for Eternal Sunshine of the Spotless Mind (2004) and a fifth for Little Children (2006).
 But has all this fame and success gone her head?
 Don't count on it.
 "The hardest thing about working in a film environmentand all of Los Angeles is a film environment," Winslet says, "is that you're immersed in a fantasy world all the time.
 It's goddamn safe.
 Everything's done for you.
 Your life outside your work stops for that period of time.
 Then, the shoot is over.
 Suddenly, you have to wash your knickers on the weekend.
 I've always loved to get back to that reality.
 Others don't."

 In 2009, Winslet was a double Golden Globe winner for her performances in The Reader and Revolutionary Road.
 She also received an Academy Award for her work in The Reader.
 In 2012, Winslet got to once again ride the ship of dreams when Titanic was re-released in 3D.
 She also starred in Divergent (2014) and A Little Chaos (2015).
 She then won a 2016 Golden Globe award, as well as an Academy Award nomination, for her performance in Steve Jobs (2015).
-More recently, she starred in the crime thriller Triple 9 (2016), and the drama The Dressmaker (2016).
+More recently, she starred in the crime thriller Triple 9 (2016), and the dramas The Dressmaker (2016) and Collateral Beauty (2016).

 Winslet and assistant director husband Jim Threapleton had a baby girl, Mia, in October 2000.
 Unfortunately, they divorced in December 2001.
 She went on to marry director Sam Mendes in a private ceremony in May 2003, and their son, Joe Mendes, was born on December 22, 2003.
 She then married Ned Rocknroll, nephew of Richard Branson, in December 2012.
 The couple has a son, Bear Blaze, who was born on December 7, 2012.